You will pay in-state/in province tuition/fees directly to your host campus.

-Area Studies: African Studies, Afro-American Studies, American Studies, Asian American Studies, Chicano/Mexican American Studies, Cinema and Cultural Studies, Comparative American Studies, East Asian Literature/Studies, Gender, Ethnicity and Multicultural Studies, Hispanic Studies, International Studies, Jewish Studies, Latin American Studies, Native American Studies, Near Eastern Studies, Russian Studies, Scandinavian Studies
+Area Studies: African Studies, Afro-American Studies, American Studies, Art Studies, Asian American Studies, Chicano/Mexican American Studies, Cinema and Cultural Studies, Comparative American Studies, East Asian Literature/Studies, Gender, Ethnicity and Multicultural Studies, Hispanic Studies, International Studies, Jewish Studies, Latin American Studies, Native American Studies, Near Eastern Studies, Russian Studies, Scandinavian Studies

 Chemistry: Biochemistry, Chemistry

 Communications: American Sign Language, Communication, Electronic Media and Culture, Film, Journalism, Scientific and Technical Communication, Writing/Editing

 Consumer and Family Studies: Child Consumer and Family Studies, Family Science/Services, Family Studies

 Earth Sciences: Astronomy, Astrophysics, Earth Science, Geology, Physical Sciences, Science

 Education: Childhood Studies, Early Childhood, Teaching English as a Second Language (TESL)

 Engineering: Aerospace Engineering, Biomedical Engineering, Biosystems Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Electrical Engineering, Engineering, Geological Engineering, Industrial Engineering, Materials Engineering, Mechanical Engineering